The most popular Open-source alternative to Windows is Linux. Linux is the standard server OS used by many governments and financial institutions.

 - No free trial

-Ivacy VPN also comes in the list of 5 best VPN for Linux and the services it offers are quite remarkable.
+Ivacy VPN also comes in the list of 5 best VPNs for Linux, and its services are remarkable.
 It has really cracked the whip to gain this position which every other VPN strives hard to earn.
 It provides quality services with its Unique Selling Proposition (USP).
-Ivacy VPN has different support channels through which they offer 24/7 customer support services and they are all quite helpful and knowledgeable.
+Ivacy VPN has different support channels through which they offer 24/7 customer support services, and they are all exceptionally helpful and knowledgeable.

-This best Linux VPN uses advanced encryption protocols to protect your online privacy and security.
-It also offers services to its Linux users in order to protect them from data theft.
-This Linux VPN allows you to bypass port blocking, firewalls, and ISP throttling as well.
+This best Linux VPN uses advanced encryption protocols to protect online privacy and security.
+It also offers its Linux users services to protect them from data theft.
+This Linux VPN also allows you to bypass port blocking, firewalls, and ISP throttling.
 It lets you visit several restricted and censored websites.

-Since this best VPN for Linux is located in Singapore so it keeps no logs and also ensures your anonymity and security.
-Ivacy VPN has an attractive design for Linux users and has great functionality with the most popular Split Tunneling features that allow you to divide your Internet traffic into VPN and non-VPN.
+Since this best VPN for Linux is in Singapore, it keeps no logs and ensures anonymity and security.
+Ivacy VPN has an attractive design for Linux users and has excellent functionality with the most popular Split Tunneling features that allow you to divide your Internet traffic into VPN and non-VPN.